WooodHead/xtuple/xtupledocs/trunk/readme/README_Databases.txt

 PostBooks Databases Overview
+xTuple ERP
 ====================================
-Last Updated: August 6, 2010
+Last Updated: August 9, 2010

 Thank you for your interest in PostBooks, an OSI-certified open